 It’s just not worth your time.

 Find out how long it’ll take to finish that project you want to start—whether it’s retiling the bathroom or building a new deck.
 If it means you’ll spend every weekend for the next month working on it, then is it really worth it?
-Or would you be better off hiring an expert who could do it in half the time?
+Or would you be better off hiring a contractor who could do it in half the time?

 You’re not skilled enough to do the job.

 Unless you’re a certified electrician or a professional plumber, you should hire an expert when doing any DIY jobs that involve complex plumbing, electrical or gas line work.
 Not only are those tasks dangerous (Hello, electric shocks!), but you could do serious damage to your home.

 Thinking about knocking down that load-bearing wall?
 Hang on before you get happy with the sledgehammer!
 You might need a permit if you remove load-bearing walls, make structural changes to your roof, or convert your garage.

 Get the Most Out of DIY for Your Home

 Want an easy way to keep track of your DIY project budget?
 Check out our EveryDollar app!